watfood/fullstack_takehome/README.md

 # Fullscreen: Full Stack Software Engineer Take Home Test

 To test your ability as a full stack Rails engineer, we decided not not give you a problem with Binary Trees, Linked Lists or string manipulation.
 Instead we'll give you a Rails application that you must create on your own that reflects a real use case.
-This is not specifically a UI test so the feel free to make the UI's as nice or sparse as you have the time for.
+This is not specifically a UI test so feel free to make the UI as nice or sparse as you have the time for.
 This should take you less than 2 hours if you have a reasonable experience with Ruby on Rails.

 In the source code we have a Rails application with a seeds.rb file that generates a large number of fake users and video objects and stores them into a SQLite database.
 Your goal is to give the user a clean interface into the data and how it connects.
 The data and skeleton is all that's given to you.
 You'll need to find a way to associate the models, create routes, controllers and views.